|Application Due||October 1, 2018|

 All in-country program travel is organized by CAFNR and is included in the program fee.
 Some individual local transportation costs may be accrued by students wishing to explore program locations independently during their free time.

-Students will earn three credits of AFNR 2191: International Agriculture, Food and Natural Resources (humanities credit; graded A-F).
+Students earn three credits.
+Participants can choose either AFNR 2191: International Agriculture and Natural Resources (humanities credit), or FS 3190/FS 3190H/AS 3190: International Meat, Dairy and Enology (courses graded A/F).
 Students should work with their advisors to determine how these credits will count toward their individual graduation plans.

 While in New Zealand, students are required to keep journals about their experiences and are also given journal topics to turn into the accompanying CAFNR faculty.
 Students are also required to compile a 10-page portfolio with pictures and comments discussing what they have seen and learned in New Zealand and how it compares to their experiences in the United States.